FACULTY OF HUMANITIES

 School of the Arts

-How to apply to iArts - MAY 1, 2024 DEADLINE
+How to apply to iArts - February 1, 2025 DEADLINE

 If you intend to study iArts at McMaster, you must meet the general entrance requirements to the Faculty of Humanities and qualify through the Creative Submission selection process.
 For more information on what iArts and McMaster has to offer, please visit the School of the Arts website.
 The iArts Program welcomes submissions from all applicants and all creative genres.
 We welcome applications from members of equity-seeking communities (including, but not limited to): Indigenous, Black, people of colour, refugees, newcomers, immigrants, Two-Spirit, LGBTQI+, gender diverse persons and persons with disabilities.